GreenDelta/Sophena/README.md

 first have to run the [sophdat](./sophdat) tool in order to create the database template which is distributed with the application (see the README file there).

+### Creating the distribution package
+Currently we just build Windows versions but the target platform already supports multi-platform builds.
+To create the distribution package, first export the `sophena` project as `Eclipse product` within Eclipse:
+`Export > Plugin Development > Eclipse product`.
+Choose the following settings:

+* Configuration: `/sophena/sophena.product`
+* Root directory: `sophena`
+* Destination directory: `../build/builds` (the builds folder in the sub-project `build`)
+* Uncheck `Generate p2 repository`
+* Check `Export for multiple platforms`

+On the next page select the `win32/x86_64` platform and run the export.
+If everything went well, the export should create a `build/builds/win32.win32.x86_64` folder that contains the compiled product.

+Finally, the script `make.bat` in the `build` folder copies a Java runtime into the product folder and creates the distribution package.
+Therefore, an extracted Java runtime v10 needs to bo located in the `build/jre/win64` folder and the [7zip](https://www.7-zip.org/) exexutable in the `tools` folder.

 ## License
 Unless stated otherwise, all source code of the Sophena project is licensed under the [Mozilla Public License, v.
 2.0](http://mozilla.org/MPL/2.0/).
 Please